 OPALCO offers rebates when available through the Energy Efficiency Program from Bonneville Power Administration (BPA).
 Pay close attention to the rebate requirements, as most rebates are for homes heated with electricity only.
 Please contact us for a complete list of our current residential rebates for OPALCO members.
+Download a snapshot of 2019 rebates HERE.

 Please note that rebates are subject to change, and available funding.